RezaTaheri01/bucklespring-windows/README.md

  Windows version of https://github.com/zevv/bucklespring repository with a great help of ChatGPT.

  # Installation
- Run exe from App directory and enjoy :)
+ Run Bucklespring.exe from App directory and enjoy :)

  Or